SYNTHESIS: CROSS-REPORT CONSTRAINT SET

 The system behaves as thermodynamically open during critical intervals, requiring external energy input beyond gravitational potential and local combustion to account for the observed work (comminution, selective coupling, geometric precision, and momentum partition).

-This conclusion follows from the constraint set: if Model A cannot satisfy all constraints simultaneously without accumulating exceptions, and if the constraints accurately reflect the observed phenomena, then the standard energy book does not close and the system requires external energy input.
+This conclusion follows from the constraint set: when Model A cannot satisfy all constraints simultaneously without accumulating exceptions, and when the constraints accurately reflect the observed phenomena, the standard energy book does not close and the system requires external energy input.